renantatsuo/renantatsuo.dev/resources/posts/js-series-typing.md

 ### Falsy values

-Something we need to be concerned about is that when javascript performs the type coercion for us, there are some values that are considered `false` when it is used in a Boolean context.
+Something we need to be concerned about is that when javascript performs the type coercion for us, some values are considered `false` when it is used in a Boolean context.

 E.g.